Ocular surface and corneal diseases:

 Corneal collagen cross-linking surgery (also called corneal cross-linking surgery) is to apply riboflavin (a type of vitamin B2) eye solution to the patient's eyes, and then illuminate the eyes with ultraviolet light for 45 minutes to tighten the collagen in the corneal fibers, strengthening the cornea and making it stronger and more stable.
 This corneal cross-linking surgery reduces the chance of corneal ectasia, deformation and degree rebound.

-• Follow the doctor's instructions for eye drops and regular follow-up
+- Follow the doctor's instructions to instill eye drops and follow up regularly.

 Implantation of Intra-Corneal Ring